SAP-samples/teched2025-XP265/exercises/ex2/README.md

 ## 2.2 SAP Cloud Logging - Overall System State

-**Learning Opportunity**: After completing these steps you will be able to monitor key aspects of the distributed system monitoring
+**Learning Opportunity**: After completing these steps you will be able to monitor key aspects of your BTP workload on Cloud Foundry

 **What you'll see:**
 - Service introduction panel